 Meet Puddles the Void (cat) Familiar

 I wanted to make a stationary kit, so I took a dive into making pencil cases, lanyards, washi tape and notebooks.The overall design process was pretty smooth.
 I have never made lanyards and washi tape before.
-It was a very decent expereince.
+It was a very decent experience.
 Though the Lanyards and Washi tape turned out pretty cute, there are some room for improvements.
 The images for the washi tape can definitely be larger and cropping would be okay.
 The lanyards colours and printing came out super well and very nice quality.
-But there was a slight issue with the misalign cutting of the fabric, so some of the print had gotten cropped off.
+But there was a slight issue with the misaligned cutting of the fabric, so some of the print had gotten cropped off.

 I recently bought a badge machine.
 It too me ages to get one, as I was picking the moulds I wanted, as the machine I was going to share with Anna-Le16.
 She was very keen in getting a Heart mould.
-In the end I ended up getting sqaure mould, as it was something I wanted for a long time.
+In the end I ended up getting square mould, as it was something I wanted for a long time.
 I am very happy with the choice for the badge.
 The notebooks too a lot of time to make, as I had to wait until the printers I wanted to use.
 I wanted to get some samples done, as it was easier for me to process and fix any of my ideas when i was creating a cover.
 The final version turned out amazing and I been over the moon with the end product.

 I used my samples to do some rough tool testing and sketching.
 The recycled paper is really lovely for note taking and drawing.

 As you process them through the final product, the amount of money having to pay to get these done.
 There are what if it turns out bad or not what you wanted or I made too many and they turned out terrible and would be impossible to sell.
 And with the added part

 So I have been doing so planning of changing how I do things with my work.
 I’ve looking at different avenues of how to get my work out there.
 Pushing my self to be more confident online especially with live video of myself doing art.
 Hopefully I’ll add some more post.
-I think blooging is great as I have more space to talk unlike places and Instagram & twitter as the word count is low.
+I think blogging is great as I have more space to talk unlike places and Instagram & twitter as the word count is low.

 Thanks for coming by and reading!